 Located on the Isle of Dogs, Canary Wharf is London’s secondary central business district, and along with the City is one of the world’s major financial centres.
 Once one of the busiest docks in the world, today the district is a corporate hot spot, and is home to many tall office and business buildings, such as One Canada Square.
 Collectively, Canary Wharf contains over 16,000,000 square feet of office and retail space, making it the perfect place to stay when visiting London on business.

 Canary Wharf is well-serviced by a range of public transport options.
 For those looking for Canary Wharf railway stations for overground views, the Docklands Light Railway (DLR) operates throughout the district and links with Bank and Stratford.
 For those looking for the Canary Wharf tube , the underground Jubilee line calls at Canary Wharf station, providing links with the rest of London.

 There is also a good selection of buses that link the district with commuting hubs such as Liverpool Street, as well as several riverboats that call at Canary Wharf Pier.
-For those who prefer to make their own way, there are several bicycle routes available for use, including the – a commuter cycle route from Barking.
+For those who prefer to make their own way, there are several bicycle routes available for use, including the Cycle Superhighway 3 – a commuter cycle route from Barking.

-Canary Wharf draws in over 100,000 workers thanks to its impressive portfolio of major corporations.
+Canary Wharf draws in over 100,000 workers thanks to its impressive portfolio of major companies.
 With many banks and professional services firms choosing to have their European Headquarters in the district, it’s understandable why it forms such an impressive financial powerhouse.
 Barclays, Citigroup, EY, HSBC and JP Morgan, to name just a few, all have offices in Canary Wharf.